martin-svk/dot-files/README.md

 ```

 [Devilspie2](http://www.gusnan.se/devilspie2/) is a window matching utility, allowing the user to perform
 scripted actions on windows as they are created.
-I use it maily to move application to their reserved
+I use it mainly to move application to their reserved
-workspace and to make them fullscreeen.
+workspace and to make them go fullscreen automatically.

 Below is an example of such script: